pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Mutator Functions
 -----------------

+For an application to be event sourced, the state of the application must be mutated by applying domain events.

 The entity mutator function ``mutate_entity()`` can be used to update the state of an entity from a domain event.

 .. code:: python